Butter Bean Soup with Ham and Cabbage

 - If you have canned butter beans, drain them into a colander and rinse well with cold water, until no more foam appears.

-- Heat the oil in a heavy soup pot and saute the onion and celery a few minutes; then add the dried thyme and cook a couple of minutes more.
+- Heat the oil in a heavy soup pot and saute the onion and celery a few minutes; then add the Dried Thyme (affiliate link) and cook a couple of minutes more.

 - Add the beans and 2 quarts water (for dried beans ) or 6 cups water (for canned beans.)

 - For dried beans, simmer on low until the beans are tender, probably an hour or more.

 - For canned beans, simmer about 20 minutes.
 (Add more water as needed while the beans are cooking.)

 - While the beans cook, finely chop the cabbage.

 - I started with this boneless ham steak from Costco for the ham.
 Cut up enough ham to make about 2 cups of diced ham.
 (Depending on how flavorful your ham is, you may want to add a little ham bouillon to the soup when you add the ham.
 Goya Ham Bouillon (affiliate link) is my favorite brand, but there are other good brands.)

 - When the dried beans are nearly soft, add the ham and cabbage and cook about 30 minutes more at a low simmer (or maybe a little longer for dried beans), until the beans are quite soft and the cabbage is completely soft and almost dissolving into the soup.